MicrosoftDocs/m365copilot-docs/docs/faq.md

 While the terms "actions" and "plugins" are sometimes used interchangeably, however, technically an action refers to a single API call from a plugin (*e.g.*, "Close ticket #1234"), whereas a plugin encompasses a collection of functions (*e.g.*, close, create, resolve, etc.).

 In general, actions are the functionality that provides skills to Copilot within Declarative agents.
 Developers can use Copilot Studio to build Actions from Power Platform connectors, or they can create conversational, prompt, or flow connectors using the Copilot Studio design canvas.
 Developers can use Teams Toolkit, or any technology stack that supports standard REST APIs, to build actions as API Plugins.
-With actions you can light up Copilot agents that work *in-context* of Microsoft 365 Copilot, or they can also be used to provide skills to Copilot agents that work in *immersive* experiences, such as declarative agents.
+With actions you can light up agents that work *in-context* of Microsoft 365 Copilot, or they can also be used to provide skills to agents that work in *immersive* experiences, such as declarative agents.

 #### What is the difference between Power Platform Plugins and API Connectors